Best Kept Community Village 2019

 [From A Visitor's Guide to Rhyl and its Vicinity, D. Lloyd Lewis, 1852.]

-Llanasa lies within an Area of Outstanding Natural Beauty and has been designated a Conservation Area.
+Llanasa lies within an Area of Outstanding Natural Beauty, one of only five in the country It has also been designated a Conservation Area.
 Approximately one mile from the coast, it is popular with walkers and cyclists.
 It is close to the Offa's Dyke, the Clwydian Way, and the North Wales Cycle Path (Sustrans route 5).
 Consisting of approximately 60 homes (built

 predominantly of Gwespyr stone) and 200 residents, it includes a church recorded in the Domesday Book (and a